pzol/deterministic/README.md

 # Deterministic

 This is a spiritual successor of the [Monadic gem](http://github.com/pzol/monadic).
+The goal of the rewrite is to get away from a bit to forceful aproach I took in Monadic, especially when it comes to coercing monads, but also a more practical but at the same time more strict adherence to monad laws.

 This gem is still __WORK IN PROGRESS__.